Platform-OS/platformos-check/docs/checks/html_parsing_error.md

-# Report HTML parsing errors (`HtmlParsingError`)
+# Report HTML Parsing Errors (`HtmlParsingError`)

-Report errors preventing the HTML from being parsed and analyzed by PlatformOS Check.
+This check reports errors that prevent HTML from being properly parsed and analyzed by PlatformOS Check.

 ## Check Details

-This check is aimed at reporting HTML errors that prevent a file from being analyzed.
+This check focuses on identifying HTML errors that prevent a file from being analyzed.

-The HTML parser limits the number of attributes per element to 400, and the maximum depth of the DOM tree to 400 levels.
-If any one of those limits is reached, parsing stops, and all HTML offenses on this file are ignored.
+The HTML parser limits the number of attributes per element to 400, and the maximum depth of the Document Object Model (DOM) tree to 400 levels.
+If either of these limits is reached, parsing stops, and all HTML errors in the file are ignored.

 :-1: Examples of **incorrect** code for this check: